jeremykendall/php-domain-parser/README.md

 - the submitted domain name using `Pdp\Domain::getDomain`
 - the public suffix part normalized according to the domain using `Pdp\Domain::getPublicSuffix`
 - the registrable domain part using `Pdp\Domain::getRegistrableDomain`
-- the subdomain part usung  `Pdp\Domain::getSubDomain`.
+- the subdomain part using `Pdp\Domain::getSubDomain`.

 If the domain name or some of its part are seriously malformed or unrecognized, the getter methods will return `null`.

-**The Domain name public status status depends on the PSL section used to resolve them:**
+**The Domain name status depends on the PSL section used to resolve it:**

-- `Pdp\Domain::isKnown` returns `true` if the public suffix is found in the selected PSL
+- `Pdp\Domain::isKnown` returns `true` if the public suffix is found in the selected PSL;
-- `Pdp\Domain::isICANN` returns `true` if the domain name resolution is done against a PSL which includes the ICANN DOMAINS section and its public suffix is found in it;
+- `Pdp\Domain::isICANN` returns `true` if the public suffix is found in a selected PSL which includes the ICANN DOMAINS section;
-- `Pdp\Domain::isPrivate` returns `true` if the domain name resolution is done against a PSL which includes the PRIVATE DOMAINS section and its public suffix is found in it;
+- `Pdp\Domain::isPrivate` returns `true` if the public suffix is found in a selected PSL which includes the PRIVATE DOMAINS section;

 **THIS EXAMPLE ILLUSTRATES HOW EACH OBJECT IS USED BUT SHOULD BE AVOID IN A PRODUCTIVE ENVIRONMENT**